-Once a niche has been reserved and it comes time to schedule an inurnment, the details will be finalized with the Office of Pastoral Care.
-The ongoing coronavirus pandemic has forced adjustments to how we receive you and commend your beloved to the care of God.
+Once a niche has been reserved and it comes time to schedule an interment, the details will be finalized with the Office of Pastoral Care.

-To schedule, please email [email protected] with the following information:
+To schedule a committal following the purchase of a Columbarium niche, please email [email protected] with the following information:

 - Your full name and contact information (email, phone, and address)